 We have discussed in Section 2 the intrinsic limitations in the evaluation of advanced email tools, and some of the issues that make the evaluation of these tools a difficult task.
 In order to overcome these limitations, we have designed and carried out an extensive evaluation of the ifMail prototype, taking also into account previous experimental work carried out in recent years in our laboratory.
 The goal of the experimental activity has been the evaluation of categorization, filtering, and alerting capabilities of ifMail.
-We have run various simulations on 6 collections of email and newsgroups messages.
-We use the term "simulation"
+We have run various simulations on 6 collections of email and newsgroups messages (Table 1).
+We have used the term "simulation" since the experiments have been performed in a simulated environment in which the typical actions that a user could perform on ifMail can be repeated at will, without engaging (and overloading) real users.

-Fig. 2. if Mail user interface for Web mail (above) and PDA (below)
+Fig. 3. if Mail user interface for Web mail.